 No valuation methodology can accurately predict what a property will sell for.
 A secondary, and perhaps more important role of the Board of Assessors is to generate equitable assessments.
 To that end, we continually strive to maintain an accurate property database and refine valuation tables and formulas that yield both equitable and explainable assessments.

 An exemption releases an individual from the requirement to pay all or a part of their property tax obligation.
 Exemptions are available to those that meet the various requirements in the following categories:

 § Minor children of police/firefighters killed in the line of duty.

 § Widows or Widowers

 § Orphaned Minor Children.

-The 2010 qualifications and filing deadlines for exemptions or deferral of property tax can be found by calling the Assessors’ Office.
+The 2018 qualifications for exemptions or deferral of property tax can be found by calling the Assessors’ Office.

 The 2018 deadline for the senior/veteran work program applicaitons is no later than December 20, 2017.

 The 2018 deadline for exemption applications is no later than April 1, 2018.